 How quickly you get the backup implemented and how old it is will depend on your recovery time objective (RTO) and recovery point objective (RPO).

 RPO is how old your data can be when it is back up and running; this determines how often you should back up your server.
-RTO is how long you can wait post catastrophe to have your servers back up and running normally.
+RTO is how long you can wait for post-catastrophe to have your servers back up and running normally.
 This can inform how you should design your system to balance costs with recovery time.
-With these together you can understand your needs for creating a disaster recovery solution.
+With these together, you can understand your needs for creating a disaster recovery solution.

 Contact us to discuss your storage needs and to find out why the Storinator is right for your business.Contact 45Drives